aeevered/pipeline-data-analysis/README.md

-# Analysis of Pipeline Spills in the US from 2010-2016
+# Analysis and Visualization of Pipeline Spills in the US from 2010-2016

-Analysis of pipeline spills in the US from 2010-2016.

 ## Objective